SMQuadri/InsightAI/README.md

 * Virtual environment setup in anaconda
 * Obtaining input video (prerecorded video or webcam)
 * Frame differencing and image preprocessing
-* Training the YOLO neural network
+* Training the YOLO neural network (___Note:___ You need to download YOLO weight file and paste it into the __model__ folder inside __Instore_Crowd_Analysis__.
+Its file size is around 250MB and hence I couldn't upload it in the repository.
+You can dowload the weight file from the given or any other preferred link. https://pjreddie.com/media/files/yolov3.weights_ )
 * Construction of centroid tracking algorithm
 * Creating a trackable object
 * Implementation of social distance detection algorithm